-What is an internship?
-An internship is a supervised career related work experience that allows you to apply classroom learning to real-world situations.
+An internship is a supervised career-related work experience that allows you to apply classroom learning to real-world situations.
 Internships offer you an opportunity to set learning goals, obtain valuable professional-level experience, and reflect on what you have learned from the experience.
 Internships may be paid or unpaid, full-time or part-time, local, national, or international.

-How can I benefit?
-You will obtain relevant professional experience in your field, gain insights into your strengths and weaknesses, values, likes and dislikes.
-You will develop communication skills, professional and technical skills, leadership, teamwork, critical thinking and problem-solving skills.
+You will obtain relevant professional experience in your field, gain insights into your strengths and weaknesses, values, likes, and dislikes.
+You will develop communication skills, professional and technical skills, leadership, teamwork, critical thinking, and problem-solving skills.
 You will gain more confidence in your abilities.
 Internships are a great way to gain valuable contacts for potential career opportunities.
 Some organizations will only consider candidates who have interned with them.

-What is Academic vs. Non-credit?
 An academic internship means that you will be seeking credit through a UK internship course - through the Stuckert Career Center or an academic department.
 You will complete a learning contract, obtain a faculty sponsor, receive department approval, enroll in a UK internship course and receive a grade.
 It may be paid or unpaid and it will appear on your transcript.
-This option is recommended for most students as it provides a richer and more meaningful learning experience.

-When should I start looking for an internship?
 Start your research a full semester in advance.
-Organizations will determine the application deadlines.
+Organizations will determine application deadlines.
 Very competitive positions typically have earlier deadlines.
 Sometimes, however, there are positions available as late as the first week of the semester.

-Will I need to submit an application or resume and interview for the position?
 Each organization stipulates requirements for determining potential candidates.
-The SCC’s Handshake postings will contain detailed directions and contact information.
+The Handshake postings will contain detailed directions and contact information.
 Some organizations require formal interviews and some do not.
-To prepare, have your resume critiqued and do a practice interview with an SCC career advisor.
+To prepare, have your resume critiqued and do a practice interview with a career advisor.